List of leading goalscorers for USM Alger

 This List of leading goalscorers for USM Alger contains football players who have played for USM Alger and is listed according to their number of goals scored. starting from 1995–96 season, Billel Dziri is the best scorer with 74 goals and at the same time he is considered the best scorer in the Ligue 1 with 51 goals and in the continental competition with 16 goals.
 In the Algerian Cup, Tarek Hadj Adlane is the best scorer with 11 goals; also Moncef Ouichaoui is the first player from USM Alger in the league to win best scorer in the 2002–03 season with 18 goals, and Malian Mamadou Diallo is the first who won the top scorer in the continental competition in 2004 CAF Champions League with 10 goals, 15 years after Oussama Darfalou distinguished himself by claiming the title of top scorer in the Algerian league with 18 goals in 27 games.
 After this success he moved to professionalism in the Netherlands with Vitesse, of the Eredivisie.
 On June 14, 2024, for the third time a USM player wins the top scorer title with Ismaïl Belkacemi winning for the 2023–24 season shared with Youcef Belaïli with 14 goals.

 Players

-Entries in bold text indicates the player is still playing competitive football in USM Alger (Note: Since 1995-96 season all goals except 1995–96, 1997–98, 1999–2000 Algerian League Cup and USM Alger vs CD Travadores second leg CAF Champions League 1997 in 1996-97 season, Statistics correct as of game against CR Belouizdad on July 5, 2025.)
+Entries in bold text indicates the player is still playing competitive football in USM Alger (Note: Since 1995-96 season all goals except 1995–96, 1997–98, 1999–2000 Algerian League Cup and USM Alger vs CD Travadores second leg CAF Champions League 1997 in 1996-97 season, Statistics correct as of game against MC Oran on June 6, 2026.)